jupyter-on-openshift/jupyterhub-quickstart/README.md

 To delete the JupyterHub instance along with all notebook instances, run:

 ```
-oc delete all,configmap,pvc --selector app=jakevdp
+oc delete all,configmap,pvc,serviceaccount,rolebinding --selector app=jakevdp
 ```

 Using the OpenShift Web Console
 -------------------------------

-JupyterHub can also be deployed from the web console by selecting _Browse Catalog_ from the _Add to Project_ menu, filtering on _jupyter_ and choosing the appropriate template.
+JupyterHub can also be deployed from the web console by selecting _Select from Project_ from the _Add to Project_ menu, filtering on _jupyter_ and choosing the appropriate template.

 Customising the JupyterHub Deployment
 -------------------------------------